ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 identity of the sender to receivers, since this would be observed by follower providers.
 However, the receiver needs to verify that the sender identity provided by the sender's provider to the Hub matches the identity the receiver sees after it decrypts the message.
-Using a key shared between members and the Hub (the `franking_integrity_secret`) the Hub sends an HMAC of its context (sender identity, room id, and timestamp) and the serverFrank with this key.
-The second change provides two functions.
-Itallows receivers to validate the sender URI in the hub's context, without revealing the sender URI to follower providers.
-It also prevents a follower provider from "mauling" the serverFrank, or breaking the context comparison (by modifying the `acceptedTimestamp`).
-Each receiver uses this to verify that the timestamp and franking parameters added by the Hub were not modified.
+Using the `franking_integrity_signature` generated by the Hub, receivers can verify the message context (sender identity, room id, and timestamp) and the serverFrank with `franking_signature_key` in the GroupContext.
+This second change provides two functions.
+It allows receivers to validate the `sender_uri` in the hub's context, without revealing the sender URI to follower providers.
+It also prevents a follower provider from modifying the serverFrank, or any elements of the context (ex: modifying the `acceptedTimestamp`) without detection.
+A valid signature ensures that follower providers did not tamper with the context or the serverFrank.

 ## Fanout Messages and Room Events